reservoirinvest/nse/README.md

 - [ ] History function to generate and save
 - [ ] Delta history function to generate and save
 - [ ] Dataclass templates for df_opts (nakeds/targets), df_portfolio and df_orders
-- [ ] Self-sufficient option bot generation
+- [ ] Self-sufficient continuous-monitoring and autonomous option bots

 ---